-13.3 Change Orders
+12.3: Change Orders

-The purpose of the change order is to communicate and record changes to the contract document, contract amount milestones and/or contract time.
+The purpose of the change order is to communicate and record changes to the contract document, contract amount, milestones and/or contract time.
 Change orders are issued when the initial agreed upon scope and/or pricing requires modification.
 The contractor must complete a Change Order Request Form (CORF) and the homeowner must sign, acknowledging they are aware of and approve the requested changes.
 The CORF and all supporting documentation must be delivered to the Construction Manager for approval.
 Homeowner-initiated changes in scope of work will not be accepted after the contract closing unless the change is related to an accessibility issue that has developed since the time of closing.

-The Construction Manager will review all requests for change orders and must be approved by Planning and Construction Assistant Director.
+The Construction Manager will review and approve all requests for change orders.
 The Construction Manager will notify the contractor in writing of either approval or denial of the contractor's proposed change order.
 No change order, regardless of whether there is a cost involved, shall be deemed valid if it is not approved in writing.
 The change order will be prepared by the contractor, approved by the Construction Manager, and signed by the contractor before the Program's approval.
-Housing Senior Manager must be notified of all Change Orders.
+The Housing Specialist must be notified of all Change Orders.
 Work completed without written authority will be considered unauthorized and at the contractor's expense.
-All Change Orders must be supported by a cost reasonableness analysis and will consist of:
+Any Change Orders, exceeding the 10% contingency, must be supported by a cost reasonableness analysis and will consist of:

-- The reason the change is necessary; - The type and scope of work needed;
+- The reason the change is necessary;

+- The type and scope of work needed;

-- The estimated cost; and - The estimated number of days to complete.
+- The estimated cost; and

+- The estimated number of days to complete.

-The Construction Manager will transfer the approved Change Order and all supporting documents to the Program Counselor for recalculation of award amount.
+The Construction Manager will transfer the approved Change Order and all supporting documents to the Housing Specialist for recalculation of award amount.
 If the change results in a modification to the grant agreement between VIHFA and the homeowner, the grant agreement will be amended in addition to the construction agreement.
 Changes that result in a change to the grant amount will require VHIFA approval to modify the grant agreement.